-31.12.1 Amount of detail in messages
+32.12.1 Amount of detail in messages

 - -AprintAllQualifiers: print all type qualifiers, including qualifiers meta-annotated with @InvisibleQualifier, which are usually not shown. - -AprintVerboseGenerics: print more information about type parameters and wildcards when they appear in warning messages.
-Supplying this also implies -AprintAllQualifiers. - -Adetailedmsgtext: Output error/warning messages in a stylized format that is easy for tools to parse.
-This is useful for tools that run the Checker Framework and parse its output, such as IDE plugins.
-See the source code of SourceChecker.java for details about the format. - -Anomsgtext: use message keys (such as "type.invalid") rather than full message text when reporting errors or warnings.
+Supplying this also implies -AprintAllQualifiers. - -Anomsgtext: use message keys (such as "type.invalid") rather than full message text when reporting errors or warnings.
 This is used by the Checker Framework's own tests, so they do not need to be changed if the English message is updated. - -AnoPrintErrorStack: don't print a stack trace when an internal Checker Framework error occurs.
 Setting this option is rare.
 You should only do it if you have discovered a bug in a checker, you have already reported the bug, and you want to continue using the checker on a large codebase without being inundated in stack traces.